Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Introduction

-Our empirical research in conducted using dataset for Serbia in cooperation with the tax authority which has provided a depersonalised dataset of individual tax declarations for the purpose of this research.
+Empirical evaluation of HUNOD is conducted in cooperation with the tax authority of Serbia which has provided a depersonalised dataset of individual tax declarations for the purpose of this research.
 Serbia is a middle income country with GDP per capita in 2019 of 18,179 international dollars based on purchasing power parity (41\% of EU-27 average) and with a relatively high level of tax avoidance.
 The overall level of the shadow economy (unregistered business transactions) is estimated at about 15.4\% of GDP in 2017 using a perception based survey conducted in 2017~\citep{NALED}.
 The dominant form of shadow economy activity consists of undeclared labor costs, implying the entire or partial payment of salaries in cash.
 Tax system in Serbia is assessed as very complex and unfair.
 There is a large number of taxes, personal income from various sources is taxed differently.
 So, there are many tax breaks available~\citep{Schneider2015}.
 Personal income taxes and contributions represent the major single source of consolidated public revenue (38\% in 2020) following by the VAT (25\% in 2020).
 Technically, most declaration and payment of both income tax and mandatory social security contributions is submitted and paid by payer of income (almost 99.9\% of all declarations).